LakshmiRamanan/sparksupporttool/README.md

 Introduction:

 This tool is aimed at making the querying of Cassandra DB simpler.
-This uses DSE's CassandraSparkContext, which leverages spark's map-reduce on a cluster, to query like you query a relational database ( i.e, using joins and qcross multiple keyspaces)
+This uses DSE's CassandraSparkContext, which leverages spark's map-reduce on a cluster, to query like you query a relational database ( i.e, using joins and across multiple keyspaces)

 There is a CLI version and also a REST API.